 FUNDING AREAS: Animal welfare, art for the community, obesity in youth and adults, LGBTQ issues, cancer research and treatment, environmental stewardship, economic independence, dignity in aging, high school graduation rates, youth employment

 CFB serves 31 cities in Broward County, Florida, a place with residents from at least 166 countries, who speak more than 50 languages.
 Over the past few years, CFB has largely supported 10 issue areas and plans to continue supporting these areas in the near future.
-They are: animal welfare, art for the community, obesity in youth and adults, LGBTQ issues, cancer research and treatment, environmental stewardship, economic independence, dignity in aging, high school graduation rates, and youth employment.
+These issues are animal welfare, art for the community, obesity in youth and adults, LGBTQ issues, cancer research and treatment, environmental stewardship, economic independence, dignity in aging, high school graduation rates, and youth employment.
 CFB has also supported HIV/AIDS prevention, foster youth transition, and efforts to engage retirees in their community.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)